alexander-dast/manifestoforchange-content/Meta/Approach.md

 Perhaps this could be described as **pragmatic progressivism**, though getting bogged down in political definitions is counter to the mission of change.
 ## Some Plans For The Future
-1. Approach each issue from multiple perspectives (would likely require contributions of different authors).
+1. Approach each issue from multiple perspectives (this likely requires contributions of different authors).
 An attempt then to try to peer-review these and try to find similarities perhaps in the intended outcome, to try to break down the barriers and attempt to lead to a shared perspective.
 ```mermaid
 stateDiagram-v2